varunk08/book_notes/programming/effective_modern_cpp.md

 confusion occurs with initialization of the form `type var = {};`. does assignment happen here?
 *braced initialization* is universal and strict type checking is enforced.
 cpp has *most vexing parse* problem where a call to a constuctor with no arguments is deduced as a function declaration.
 Using braces solves this problem. `Widget w1()` vs `Widget w1{}`.
 The former is a func declaration while the latter is a call to the constructor.
+`std::atomics` are uncopyable.
+Initialization using `=` doesn't check for narrowing conversions.
+If the parameters within the `std::initializer_list` which is used as the only argument for the constructor cannot be matched by the parameters, then the `non std::initializer_list` constructors are used.
+Empty braces `{}` used in construction results in default constructor being called and not the constuctor that takes `std::initializer_list` with an empty list.
+  This matters in `std::vector<>`.
+It takes an `std::initializer_list` in one constructor and in another constructor there are two arguments, first one taking num elements and second one taking initialization value for each element.
+  This is also a problem when creating variadic templates that take multiple variable number of arguments.